-On September 25th, Gov. Inslee extended a proclamation related to the Washington residency requirement for public university tuition waivers in response to the COVID-19 pandemic until the termination of the COVID-19 State of Emergency or until rescinded, whichever occurs first.
+On September 25th, Gov. Inslee extended a proclamation related to the Washington residency requirement for public university tuition waivers in response to the COVID-19 pandemic.
+Read the full proclamation here.

 New Proclamations Related to Public Education

 On August 26th, Gov. Jay Inslee issued two proclamations related to public education in response to the COVID-19 pandemic.
 The first proclamation suspends the residency requirement that allows public university graduate students to receive tuition waivers in exchange for performing teaching and research functions.
 The proclamation is effective for 30 days and will expire on September 25th.